Selwood joins staff as Eagles upgrade three

-Adam Selwood has been named West Coast's development coach
+Adam Selwood named development coach as the Eagles upgrade three rookies

 WEST Coast has appointed recently retired premiership player Adam Selwood as a development coach for season 2014.

 Following the resignations of John Worsfold, Phillip Walsh and David Teague from the Eagles' coaching staff, along with the scaling back of Neale Daniher's responsibilities due to illness, West Coast has appointed Selwood to a new role under senior development coaches Gavin Bell and Adrian Hickmott.

 "I'm pretty excited about the opportunity and after contemplating a number of options, this felt like the best fit and right for my transition into the next phase," Selwood told West Coast's website.

 Selwood played the last of his 187 AFL games in round 23 against Adelaide but will line-up for East Perth in the WAFL Grand Final against West Perth on Sunday.
 Selwood will consider playing on for East Perth next year to help develop the Eagles-listed players playing for the Royals.

 "We need to assess how the alignment with the Royals is working before making that commitment," Selwood said.